Brazil deluge kills 36; search continues for dozens missing

 RIO DE JANEIRO (AP) — Hundreds of rescuers searched Monday for survivors of landslides and flooding that killed at least 36 people along the coast of Brazil’s southern state of Sao Paulo following a huge weekend downpour.

 Worst hit was the city of Sao Sebastiao, where at least 35 were dead.
 In neighboring Ubatuba a 7-year-old girl was killed.
-The disaster, in an area famous for beaches flanked by mountains, prompted cancellations in many cities of the Carnival festivities just getting under way.
+The disaster, in an area famous for beaches flanked by mountains, prompted cancellations in many cities of the Carnival festivities now in full swing elsewhere in the country.

 Gov. Tarcisio de Freitas told television network Globo that another 40 people were missing.
-His state government said in a statement that nearly 800 people were homeless.
+Nearly 800 people were homeless and 1,730 people have been displaced, his state government said in a statement.

 Television footage showed flooded homes with only their roofs visible.
 Residents used small boats to carry items and people to elevated positions.